OrenBochman/webcomponents-update-reminder/README.md

 # Webcomponents-update-reminder
 Remind your user to update your components just by adding one line

+## About this version

+This is the second major update of this element.
+In this release, I totally redesign the structure of the element.
+As @ told me the 0.2 version will cause a lot of ajax requests when visiting, the following improvement are made in the 0.3 version:

+The main function of this element will only be imported when developing on localhost or an IP address.

+By doing this, no Ajax request will be made in production, and the total network requests will under 2k, which can basically be ignored.
+As it won't import the main function, the performances will be much better than the earlier version.

+Since it won't cause any performances problems in your element, why not use it in your element now?

 ## Get start
 To use this element in your components:
 ```